 - 400 feet of elevation

-- $5 to park
+- $5 to park (as of 2018)

 This beautiful spot could be a post in and of itself, but I digress, back to the Eagle Lake Loop.

-About a half mile in you will see Eagle Falls and if you are not in the mood for a full hike you can turn around.
+About a half-mile in, you will see Eagle Falls, and if you are not in the mood for a full hike, you can turn around.
 I would highly suggest that you keep going though.

-After this you will enter the Desolation Wilderness, which you can get a permit for near the parking lot.
+After this, you will enter the Desolation Wilderness, which you can get a permit for near the parking lot.

-The trail continues uphill but each time there is a break in the trees you will see the massive mountains towering around you, it is a pretty awe-inspiring area.
+The trail continues uphill, but each time there is a break in the trees, you will see the massive mountains towering around you.
+It is a pretty awe-inspiring area.

 I found myself taking a lot of photos here as there was just so much to see as you hiked up.
-How can you not want to snap the below photo.
+How can you not want to snap the below photo?

-About 2 miles in you will see the sign to continue right for Eagle Lake and should see the lake in front of you.
+About 2 miles in, you will see the sign to continue right for Eagle Lake and should see the lake in front of you.

 I have been to a lot of places in California, but the pictures I took at Eagle Lake are some of my favorites pictures I have ever taken, and they required almost no editing either.

-After you are done relaxing you will head back the way you came for an easy downhill hike.
+After you are done relaxing, you will head back the way you came for an easy downhill hike.